Token Spammers, Rug Pulls, and SniperBots: An Analysis of the Ecosystem of Tokens in Ethereum and in the Binance Smart Chain (BNB): Introduction

-Diving into this subset of tokens, we observe that a large fraction of liquidity pools used to trade the 1-day tokens show the malicious pattern that we call \textit{exit scam}.
-We analyze all the liquidity pools looking for exit scam patterns, and we find 266,340 potential frauds in BSC and 21,594 potential frauds in Ethereum.
-We estimate the cost of the operation and the gains of the scammers.
-Here, we see that the success rate of this operation is not very high (between 40\% and 60\%).
-However, given the simplicity and the very low cost of the operation, scammers can serially arrange the fraud and cover a series of unsuccessful operations with a single successful one.
+In this work, we conduct a longitudinal investigation of tokens and liquidity pools in the Ethereum and BSC blockchains.
+We start by parsing over 3 billion transactions of both blockchains, finding more than 1.3 million tokens and 1 million liquidity pools (Sec.~\ref{sec:the-datasets}).
+Then, we reconstruct their lifetime---the time from their creation to their last transfer, discovering that approximately 60\% of the tokens have a lifetime shorter than one day (Sec.~\ref{sec:lifetime}).
+Hence, we define them as \textit{1-day tokens}.
+A tiny fraction of addresses, just 1\%, is responsible for creating more than 20\% of the tokens (Sec.~\ref{sec:serial}).
+Surprisingly, we also find that the tokens with a very short lifetime are actively traded on liquidity pools.
+Albeit this phenomenon is present on both blockchains, it is more widespread on BSC.
+Diving into this subset of tokens, we observe that a large fraction of liquidity pools used to trade the 1-day tokens show a malicious pattern that we call \textit{1-day rug pull} (Sec.~\ref{sec:case_study}).
+We analyze all the liquidity pools looking for this pattern, and we find 272,349 potential rug pulls on BSC and 21,742 on Ethereum.
+We estimate the cost of the operation and the gains of the organizers, finding that they earned approximately \$240 million with such activity (Sec.~\ref{sec:gains}).
+Here, we see that the success rate of the 1-day rug pull is not very high (between 40\% and 60\%).
+However, given the simplicity and the very low cost of the operation, attackers can serially arrange the rug pulls and cover a series of unsuccessful operations with a single successful one.
+Finally, we study how this kind of operation evolved over time, discovering that the BSC has gradually surpassed Ethereum in terms of the number of operations and gains.
+Moreover, we find that the operations are more prevalent during two specific events: the 2020 Defi Summer and the 2021 Altcoin season (Sec.~\ref{sec:longitudinal}).